VAT on High Court enforcement fees

 As we have had a number of enquiries from clients, we have prepared a briefing regarding the coverage during the last week on whether High Court Enforcement Officers (HCEOs) charge VAT on their statutory fees, which was initiated by a question in the House of Lords on 15th October.

-We also understand that some of our clients have received an unsolicited letter from Christopher Badger a High Court Enforcement Officer on this subject.
+We also understand that some of our clients have received an unsolicited letter from Christopher Badger, a High Court Enforcement Officer, on this subject.

 In his letter he says that “Government have [sic] confirmed that VAT should be paid by the creditor who in many cases will be a commercial entity and can reclaim this as a cost of doing business.”
 He goes on to say that, since 2014, High Court Enforcement Officers have been charging VAT incorrectly and that, in his opinion, this may lead to a large number of complaints.